 To measure opinions, a sentiment score usually consists of two aspects: polarity and intensity.

-- Sentiment polarity refers to identifying sentiment orientation (from negative to positive).
+- Sentiment polarity refers to the orientation of the sentiment (from negative to positive).

-- Sentiment intensity describes the strength of sentiment (from low to high).
+- Sentiment intensity describes the strength the of sentiment (from low to high).

 Why is sentiment analysis important?